-There are many Mautic cron jobs you can use in your install (see full list at the bottom of this post).
-But you don't really want to use them all.
-Mautic can get resource hungry over time, so make sure you choose the cron jobs you want to use carefully and never set up any that you don't actually need.
+There are many Mautic cron jobs you can use in your install (see the full list at the bottom of this post).
+But you don’t really want to use them all.
+Mautic can get resource-hungry over time, so make sure you choose the cron jobs you want to use carefully and never set up any that you don’t actually need.

 There are specific cases where you will want to use the queue to send emails, if this is your case, this command will be sending the emails.

 Are you using the Mautic queue to send emails?
 Most people will not be using Mautic’s email queue but rather sending the emails directly instead.
 You only have to use the queue in some specific cases, and only if you are using the queue you will need to use this Mautic cron job.
 You can define whether to use the queue or not at any time within the Mautic UI.